 Callier Child Development Program has initiated staff training in Conscious Discipline developed by world renowned Dr. Becky Bailey.
 Conscious Discipline is a comprehensive social/emotional intelligence classroom management program that empowers both teachers and students.
-For additional information on this program, you may YouTube many Conscious Discipline videos or go to www.consciousdiscipline.com

-Teaching strategies include anticipating and preventing problems whenever possible; setting clear and consistent limits; staying engaged with children to support appropriate play; recognizing and identifying children's desirable actions; hesitating when appropriate to support children to resolve conflicts independently; investigating to better understand causes and circumstances before determining solutions; allowing children to experience natural and logical consequences of their choices; and communicating with children, parents, team members and support staff as needed.
+For additional information on this program, you may YouTube many Conscious Discipline videos or go to www.consciousdiscipline.com support appropriate play; recognizing and identifying children's desirable actions; hesitating when appropriate to support children to resolve conflicts independently; investigating to better understand causes and circumstances before determining solutions; allowing children to experience natural and logical consequences of their choices; and communicating with children, parents, team members and support staff as needed.
 When a child displays persistent problem behaviors, parents will be included in developing a plan to address these.